Deep drawn stamping services

 Therefore, reducing the potential for weak points, further reducing the chance of leaks or failure which products with seams are susceptible to.

-Besides, the deep drawn stamping process increases strength of the material, a term referred to as ‘strain hardening’.
+Besides, the deep drawn stamping process increases the strength of the material.
+A term referred to as ‘strain hardening.’

 As the metal is deformed, the material’s crystalline structure is rearranged, causing the final product to become stronger.